daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-29-Mcapitata-Development-ITS2-Analysis-Part-2.md

 Export the data to your computer.

 Save and transfer the output files.

+All data can be found in [GitHub here](https://github.com/AHuffmyer/EarlyLifeHistory_Energetics/tree/master/Mcap2020/Data/ITS2).

 ```
 scp -r ashuffmyer@ssh3.hac.uri.edu:/data/putnamlab/ashuffmyer/SymPortal/outputs ~/MyProjects/EarlyLifeHistory_Energetics/Mcap2020/Data/ITS2